-The City could develop their own branded way finding signs such as the example from Jackson Hole or use standardized Bicycle Route signage.
+The City should develop their own branded way finding signs such as the example from Jackson Hole or use standardized Bicycle Route signage.
+The image above shows directional signage placed along a bicycle boulevard in Palo Alto.

 The City should explore pavement markings that can augment directional signage.
 Bicycle Boulevard stencils such as the image shown here is one example.